Welcome back for Episode 5 of my French country bedroom makeover DIY "Projecting" project!

 - allow some areas to remain a bit exposed for an aged dimensional look

 - Painting tools to try:

 TIP: Get Disposable Gloves - save your nails and skin

 This set of white linen sheets I bought are quite lovely!
-Yes, they need ironed, unless you have some miracle I haven’t found with linen.
-But even without ironing them, they have the natural “wrinkled linen” look and it is still lovely.
-They are very soft!
+Even without ironing them, they have the natural “wrinkled linen” look and are still lovely.
 Feels like your favorite pair of linen pants!